JonahsOrg/workflows/README.md

 - [ ] Add in error handling
 - [x] Create an environment variable for the label and use it to create / add a label to a node
 - [ ] Make a regex pattern that branch names have to fit in order to be created
+- [ ] Create environment variable for the branch to copy into a new feature branch

 ## Create and publish a release through the command line